BasharEmon/BasharEmon.github.io/_talks/Spain_2022.md

 location: "Prullans, Barcelona, Spain"
 ---

-The MECHANO·CONTROL consortium, led by several research institutions across Europe arranged the second edition of the “Mechanobiology of Cancer” summer school, which took place between September 27– October 1 at the Eco Resort in La Cerdanya.
+The MECHANOCONTROL consortium in Europe hosted the “Mechanobiology of Cancer” summer school at the Eco Resort in La Cerdanya, Spain.
-The summer school provided training on mechanobiology, and specifically its application to cancer.
-This school included lectures as well as practical workshops in different techniques and disciplines, ranging from modeling to biomechanics to cancer biology.
+The summer school provided training on mechanobiology and its application to cancer, incluiding lectures and practical workshops ranging from modeling to biomechanics to cancer biology.